konnov/konnov.github.io/_pages/talks.md

 title: Talks and Lectures
 ---

+- Specification and Model-checking of the ZKsync Governance Protocol at [DeFi Security Summit 2024][].
+Bangkok, Thailand, November 2024.

 - Pragmatic bounded model checking for TLA+ with Apalache at 16<sup>th</sup>
   International Conference on Verified Software: Theories, Tools, and Experiments ([VSTTE24][]).